Johanna Vuoksenmaa: Career

 During her time at the Institute of Design and Fine Arts (1985-1989) she worked as a photographer for the Etelä-Suomen Sanomat newspaper and had a photography exhibition at Harju Gallery in Lahti, which was also shown in the Soviet Union.
 After graduating, she became a teacher of video and photography at the Tampere School of Art where she worked during the evenings and during the day she made art and worked as a successful installation artist for five years.
 Due to the birth of her two children she went on maternity leave and after she decided to change her career path because she felt that she wasn't reaching enough audience in the relatively small photography circles: "Even though I was pretty deep in the art world, I never thought I was making aesthetically pleasing things to be put up on walls.
 I created art to get reactions, to have a conversation with the viewer.
 I was aiming for interaction and communication but because the small audience of photography exhibitions was always just nodding in agreement, so I began to suspect a case of The Emperor's New Clothes."
 After graduating, she rose to fame in 2003 as a director with the feature film Nousukausi (Upswing) written by Mika Ripatti, which was awarded with the Finnish Jussi-award of the best film of 2004 and Vuoksenmaa was awarded with a certificate honour for her work as a director in the film at the Viitasaari Film Week.
 She has also worked on numerous television shows as a director and a screenwriter such as the popular comedy on MTV3 Kumman Kaa (2003) and Tahdon Asia (2005) among others.
 In recent years Vuoksenmaa has written and directed two seasons of the television series Klikkaa Mua (2011) which won five Venla-awards during its first season and its rights were sold to Sweden.
-She also directed and wrote the film 21 Tapaa Pilata Avioliitto (2013), which was the most watched domestic film in 2013, the most watched film directed by a woman in Finnish film history and won the Jussi-award for the people's choice film of 2013.
+She also directed and wrote the film 21 Ways to Ruin a Marriage (2013), which was the most watched domestic film in 2013, the most watched film directed by a woman in Finnish film history and won the Jussi-award for the people's choice film of 2013.
 In 2014 she wrote and directed the feature film Viikossa Aikuiseksi that premiered in the early 2015.